What’s the Processing Time for P Visas in 2025?

 Regular Processing:

-In 2025, regular processing for a P visa on Form I-129 is between 3 to 6 months, depending on the USCIS center processing times and the number of cases received.
+Regular processing for a P visa in 2025 with Form I-129 is between 3 to 6 months, depending on the USCIS center and the number of cases received.

 For instance: